bcgov/angular-scaffold/openshift/README.md

 - Optional IP filtering for access control
 - Optional HTTP Basic for simple access control

+*Note*: angular-scaffold no longer includes an nginx Build Configuration or Dockerfile.
+These have moved to https://github.com/BCDevOps/openshift-tools/tree/master/images/nginx-runtime, and for those on the BC Gov Pathfinder platform, and image is available in the global `openshift` namespace so it is no longer necessary to build your own nginx image.

 ## Overview

 This build strategy uses OpenShift's feature called [Extended Builds](https://docs.openshift.com/container-platform/3.3/dev_guide/builds.html#extended-builds).